 Ice cream can have a lot of sugar.
 That’s what makes it tastes so darn good.
-So it’s a good idea to just think about how much sugar overall you’re taking in from other sources.
-If you are exceeding the daily recommended intake can negative effects on health.
+So it’s a good idea to think about how much sugar overall you’re taking in from other sources.
+If you are exceeding the daily recommended intake can have negative effects on your health.
 Especially if you are suffering from stress.

 The best thing to do is to consume a diet rich in whole foods like vegetables.
 This will give you more nutrients and less sugar.

 - Meal Planning for Beginners

 - How to Get Your Exercise Routine Going

 - How to Improve Your Mood with Music